ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 With this being said, and while coordination failures may have taken place in the past, there is no need for resentment towards anyone involved in or around the nascent stages of Ethereum.
 Far from it, all of those who contributed to Ethereum - forkers, anti-forkers, developers and non-developers alike - should be revered for their essential work in helping create one of the most significant achievements of a generation.
 Ethereum Classic owes a debt of gratitude to the Ethereum project and its creators.

 There are points in this story that may suggest potential financial conflicts of interest, but these incentives are necessary elements of all blockchain projects and are to be expected, if not welcomed.
 In any case, as it is impossible to determine how much they did or did not play a part, all the individuals involved deserve the benefit of the doubt.
-Additionally, decisions made at the time were in all likelihood driven by honest disagreement about what would result in the best outcome for Ethereum, when there was minimal real-world precedent to go by.
+Additionally, decisions made at the time were in all likelihood driven by honest disagreement about what would result in the best outcome for Ethereum, at a time when there was minimal real-world precedent to go by.

 The creation of Ethereum Classic was a strange and largely unforeseen outcome.
 Rather than blaming individuals or groups, it may be healthier to view the birth of Ethereum Classic as a happy accident.